starwards/starwards.github.io/_drafts/!Weapon-systems-ideas.md

 We decided that we will divide the engagement ranges into three circles:

-•	Close range
+•	Close range - d

 •	Intermediate range

 •	Long range

-We know that we want the close range circle to be up to a few KMs from the vessel, but not yet set the distances for the other two circles.